 - Place the garlic slivers and rosemary springs in the holes.

-- Place the lamb onto the middle oven rack with the vegetable baking tray beneath it to catch drippings.
+- Place the lamb on the middle oven rack with the vegetable baking tray beneath it to catch drippings.

-- Serve with potatoes, onions and mint sauce.
+- Serve with roasted potatoes, onions, and mint sauce.

 New Zealand Lamb Facts